One of the most commonly asked questions in the goalkeeping universe!

 Examples: (Hybrid Roll/Negative Cut)

 The latest goalkeeper glove in the Prime Focus Goalkeeping line is a hybrid cut concept that maximizes design to make it one of the most comfortable yet secure goalkeeper gloves on the market.
 The roll/negative cut design utilizes the best features of multiple gloves and combines it into one amazing glove.

 What about goalkeeper gloves with finger protection?

+Some people call them fingersave goalie gloves, goalkeeper gloves with spines, or some other variation to refer to finger protection.
 Goalkeeper gloves with finger protection are readily available almost everywhere you look these days.
 They are all about personal preference.
 Some goalkeepers, especially youth goalkeepers, like to use them to give them added protection when catching the ball.
 Most soccer goalkeeper gloves with finger protection will have the ability to remove or replace them.
 Finger protection can be an added benefit but can also add to the bulk of the glove so it will all depend on how it feels when you put the goalkeeper glove on.